smck83/expurgate/README.md

     The response from expurgate:
     1.0.0.127.mimecast.com._spf.xpg8.tk.
 300 IN	TXT "v=spf1 -all"

-NOTE: The response only includes the IP checked, and not every other vendor or provider in your config.

 # Cloud hosted SPF solutions
 There are a number of vendors that offer SPF management capability.
 Each with pro's and con's.
 Some services use terms like SPF flattening and SPF compression.